akeneo/pim-api-docs/content/concepts/asset-manager.md

 This part of the documentation introduces all the REST API resources our team created to interact with the Asset Manager.

 ::: info
-The Asset Manager is an Entreprise only feature, meaning all the following resources are only available in the Entreprise Edition.
+The Asset Manager is an Enterprise only feature, meaning all the following resources are only available in the Enterprise Edition.
 :::

 ## Asset family